How the Psychological Contract Fuels Workplace Engagement

 Key Components of the Psychological Contract

 Employee perceptions are a key part of psychological contracts.
 Each individual interprets their relationship with their organization differently based on their past experiences, core personal values and beliefs, interactions with coworkers, and other variables.
-Since this is so subjective – and could vary significantly from employee to employee – companies need to do all they can to fully understand, and address, all of these attributes.
+Since this is so subjective – and could vary significantly from employee to employee – companies need to do all they can to fully understand and address all of these attributes.

 Diversity is important, too.
 Incorporating diversity within a psychological contract fosters a culture of inclusion and respect, which can significantly enhance employee engagement and satisfaction.
 In addition, diversity promotes a sense of belonging, strengthening loyalty and commitment, as employees feel valued for their unique contributions.

 Unfortunately, many companies may fall into this category, even if they don’t mean to.
 Survey results from the Society for Human Resources (SHRM) found that 58% of employees reported that their employers had not fulfilled the promises made in their psychological contracts, leading to feelings of disillusionment and disengagement.
+This situation often results in a psychological contract breach, which can severely impact employee morale and productivity.

 The Impact of the Psychological Contract on Employee Engagement